achilleas-k/osbuild-guides/osbuild-composer/src/developer-guide/osbuild-composer.md

 # osbuild-composer

 It is a web service for building OS images.
-The core of `osbuild-composer`, which is common to all APIs, is osbuild manifests generation a job queuing.
+The core of `osbuild-composer`, which is common to all APIs, is osbuild manifests generation and job queuing.
 If an operating system is to be supported by `osbuild-composer`, it needs the manifest generation code in `internal/distro` directory.
 So far, we only focus on RPM based distributions, such as Fedora and RHEL.
 The queuing mechanism is under heavy development at the moment.